+Figure 5.7.1-1 Example scenario for this use case

 5.7.2 Pre-conditions

 1. MNO provisioned network slices Slice#1, Slice#2, Slice#3.
 As an example, Slice#1 is dedicated for online video services for SP#1.
 Slice#2 is dedicated for gaming for SP#2.
-Slice#3 is a network slice for eMBB service i.e. chat or web surfing.
+Slice#3 is a network slice for eMBB service i.e. text or voice chat, file downloading or web surfing.

 2. UE 1 and UE 2 are registered to MNO’s 5G network and they have subscription to slice#1, #2 and #3.
 The owner of UE 1, i.e., User A, have installed Game App x and Video App y.
 The owner of UE 2, i.e., User B, have installed Game App z and Video App y.

 3. User A and User B are high priority users for SP#1 and SP#2 which means when these users start to use game or video app, they can use the corresponding network slice to guarantee their QoS compared with other users with lower priority and the MNO network resource can accommodate high priority users.

-4. The change of network slices accessed per application should be automatic and make users agonistic when the user starts the different applications at any time with different preferred network slice.

-5. Due to the fact that the 3rd party SP may roll out new services/applications and the users may change their VIP membership dynamically, the 3rd party needs to negotiate the priority of a network slice for UE per application.
+4. Due to the fact that the 3rd party SP may roll out new services/applications and the users may change their VIP membership dynamically, the 3rd party needs to negotiate the priority of a network slice for UE per application.